 I play the drums in a jazz-noir rock band, Savoir Faire.

-I love playing Name That Tune.
-In fact, I auditioned for a Name That Tune show and went on to final rounds with casting directors and, by golly, it was so darn easy.
-I mean, come on, throw in some Dimmu Borgir or The Avalanches…Bread, something!
+I love playing Name That Tune so much that I auditioned for a Name That Tune show and went on to final rounds with casting directors.
+It was so darn easy.
 Alas, it was being produced more on the lines of reality TV, which is absolutely not my jam.
 I’m not willing to ham myself up in a fake way.
 I’d rather be myself and not be on TV than be fake for lots of money.

-I once won an essay scholarship.
-Topic?
-Telecommunications in the future.
-My subject?
-Teleportation in Star Trek and quantum physics.
+I once won an essay scholarship by writing about teleportation in Star Trek and quantum physics.

 I went to Emerson College as a broadcast journalism major, but then switched to production and media arts.
 I graduated in 2009 with a degree in media production and a minor focus on music.
 I felt like I wanted to learn something new at the time and wanted to write on my own.
 I guess that turned out pretty well!